wu375/spiral-pytorch-ray/README.md

 <br/>

+## Possible differences from the original paper
+1. In the original paper, discriminator trains faster than policy because of network structure. \
+However in this implementation, discriminator trains faster because policy spends most of the time waiting for batches from painter agents.
+2. Policy trains on each trajectory for only once (which causes 1.) to be on-policy.
+But in the paper, they describe the training as off-policy.

 ## Also credit to:
 1. https://github.com/werner-duvaud/muzero-general.
 I learned about ray here.
 2. https://github.com/eriklindernoren/PyTorch-GAN/blob/master/implementations/wgan_gp/wgan_gp.py.
 I used the wgan-gp implementation here.